 Lisa Jones, MPA

-Program Assistant, Health Initiatives
+Program Associate, Health and Human Services Initiatives

 Hannah McLaughlin, MSW

-Program Officer, Health Initiatives
+Program Officer, Health and Human Services Initiatives

 Marissa Natzke, MPH, RD

-Project Manager, Health Initiatives
+Senior Project Manager, Health and Human Services Initiatives

-Consultant, Health Initiatives
+Consultant, Health and Human Services Initiatives

 Carmen leads guidance on compliance and financial technical assistance to our opioid project grantees.